 ...has been released from Bona Fide Books!
 Within it you'll find my essay "Island Voices" about my time as a ranger on Raspberry Island in the Apostle Islands National Lakeshore.
 I'm very excited to be part of this collection which features two other essays about Lake Superior--another from the Apostles and one from Isle Royale.

-Join Arts + Literature Laboratory and Black Earth Institute at Olbrich Gardens on Earth Day, April 22 with a special reading.
-This reading features writers exploring the Earth and landscape as the ultimate context for words, actions, hopes, and fears, as well as two 15-minute open mics*.
-In the second hour, Black Earth Institute will spotlight local writers opposing the Cardinal Hickory Creek transmission line and defending the Driftless Area.
+Arts + Literature Laboratory and Black Earth Institute invited me to read as one of the writers exploring the Earth and landscape as the ultimate context for words, actions, hopes, and fears and as a local writer opposing the Cardinal Hickory Creek transmission line and defending the Driftless Area.

 Coal Year was published in Kestrel in Fall 2017

 Listen to a recording of Coal Year on the Podcasts page, or read it Here.

 Firefly Nights ~ Catherine Young published in Ascent June 30, 2018

 June, stay a while.
 Linger with me until the last bloom on the basswood tree withers, and the bees move on to bergamot.
 I’ll see you in the jars of cherry jam, the memories of first potatoes and toes in cold lake waters.
 And later, in December, when it’s hard to remember what is now or real, when I look to the night sky above the frosted field to seek Orion’s steady guidance, I will hold the afterimage of sparks in the night above each creek and stream: arteries of fireflies, glittering rivers of light.

 Sample 2 poems from Reliquiae (online) December 2017: